jackpal/jackpal.github.io/_posts/2015-12-24-Family_IT_Information,_end-of-year_edition.md

 ---
 date: 2015-12-24 21:52
 tags: Home computing,planning
+title: Family IT Information, end-of-year edition
 ---

-# Family IT Information, end-of-year edition

 Just an update on my family IT use.